duneanalytics/spellbook/README.md

 This repository tracks user-created abstractions to the Dune Analytics data platform.
 Contributions in the form of issues and pull requests are very much welcome here.

 ## Guidelines and conventions
-- Folders within the {ethereum/, xdai/} fodler maps to schemanames (project names) in the relevant Dune dataset.
+- Folders within the {ethereum/, xdai/} folder maps to schema names (project names) in the relevant Dune dataset.
 Make sure to get the right schema.
 - Each file should only contain one table, view, materialized view or function declaration.
 - Files should have names matching their declared object.
 I.e. if a file declares `CREATE VIEW x.view_y`, the file should be `ethereum/x/view_y.sql`
 - Each file should be run in a transaction.
 I.e. either have one statement or be wrapped in `BEGIN;` and `COMMIT;`